International Cochlear Implant Day

 Young adults from First Voice centres, invited to participate in the Power of Speech event.

-Christopher (13) is a current student of TSH’s School Support (Outpost) program at Aquinas College.
-He was 1 of 6 young adults from across Australia and New Zealand invited to participate in this Q&A styled Power of Speech event.
+Christopher is a former student of TSH’s School Support (Outpost) program at Aquinas College.
+He was 1 of 6 young adults from across Australia and New Zealand invited to participate in the 2017 Power of Speech event.

 Diagnosed with severe and profound hearing loss at 17 months, Chris is living proof that hearing loss is no barrier to achieving remarkable success in life.
 After receiving cochlear implants, early intervention therapy, and school support from Telethon Speech & Hearing, Chris is an avid soccer player and is very good in the sporting and academic fields.